Interpretation of $\Omega(2012)$ as a $\Xi(1530)K$ molecular state: Introduction

 A crucial distinction between these competing interpretations arises from their predictions for decay patterns, particularly the three-body decay channels.
-Conventional three-quark models generally favor dominant two-body $K\Xi$ decays, with the three-body $K\pi\Xi$ mode being strongly suppressed.
-In contrast, molecular scenarios naturally allow for sizable contributions from the $K\pi\Xi$ channel due to strong meson–baryon couplings.
+Conventional three-quark models generally favor dominant two-body $\bar{K}\Xi$ decays, with the three-body $\bar{K}\pi\Xi$ mode being strongly suppressed.
+In the QCD sum rule approach with the conventional $sss$ configuration, the calculated mass is in good agreement with the experimental value~\cite{Su:2024lzy,Aliev:2018syi}, whereas the computed two-body decay width is already larger than the measured total width~\cite{Aliev:2018yjo}, implying very small branching ratio of the three-body decay channel.
+In contrast, molecular scenarios naturally allow for sizable contributions from the $\bar{K}\pi\Xi$ channel due to strong meson–baryon couplings.
 Experimentally, early analyzes reported no evidence for such three-body decays~\cite{Belle:2019zco}.
-However, subsequent measurements by Belle Collaboration revisited this issue and reported the experimental value $\mathcal{R}^{\Xi \pi K}_{\Xi K} = 0.99 \pm 0.26 \pm 0.06$~\cite{Belle:2022mrg}.
-More recently, the ALICE Collaboration reported the branching fraction for the two-body decay channel as $\mathcal{B}[\Omega^*\rightarrow \Xi K]=0.62^{+0.27}_{-0.17}$ in 2025~\cite{ALICE:2025atb}.
-Assuming that all $\Omega(2012)$ decays proceed exclusively via either $\Omega(2012)\rightarrow \Xi K$ or $\Omega(2012)\rightarrow \Xi\pi K$, the ALICE result is consistent with the Belle measurement within the uncertainties.
+However, subsequent measurements by Belle Collaboration revisited this issue and reported the experimental value $\mathcal{R}^{\Xi \pi \bar{K}}_{\Xi \bar{K}} = 0.99 \pm 0.26 \pm 0.06$~\cite{Belle:2022mrg}.
+More recently, the ALICE Collaboration reported the branching fraction for the two-body decay channel as $\mathcal{B}[\Omega^*\rightarrow \Xi \bar{K}]=0.62^{+0.27}_{-0.17}$ in 2025~\cite{ALICE:2025atb}.
+Assuming that all $\Omega(2012)$ decays proceed exclusively via either $\Omega(2012)\rightarrow \Xi \bar{K}$ or $\Omega(2012)\rightarrow \Xi\pi \bar{K}$, the ALICE result is consistent with the Belle measurement within the uncertainties.

-In this paper, we employ QCD sum rules to carry out a systematic investigation of the mass and the two-body decay width of $\Omega(2012)$, treating it as an S-wave $\Xi(1530)K$ molecular pentaquark state.
-Our calculations for both the mass and the two-body decay properties of the $\Omega(2012)$ are consistent with the available experimental results, supporting its interpretation as a $\Xi(1530)K$ molecular pentaquark with $J^{P}=\frac{3}{2}^{-}$.
+In this paper, we employ QCD sum rules to carry out a systematic investigation of the mass and the two-body decay width of $\Omega(2012)$, treating it as an S-wave $\Xi(1530)\bar{K}$ molecular pentaquark state.
+Our calculations for both the mass and the two-body decay properties of the $\Omega(2012)$ are consistent with the available experimental results, supporting its interpretation as a $\Xi(1530)\bar{K}$ molecular pentaquark with $J^{P}=\frac{3}{2}^{-}$.
 Nevertheless, a definitive conclusion requires a further analysis of its three-body decay channels, which we leave for future work.

 This paper is organized as follows.
 In Sec.~\ref{sec:current}, we introduce the interpolating currents and outline the QCD sum rules analysis.
 Sec.~\ref{sec:numerical} presents the numerical results of hadron mass and two-body strong decays.
 Finally, concluding remarks are provided in Sec.~\ref{sec:summary}.